fiskaltrust/rollout-doc/middleware/step-by-step/1-a-tse-per-cash-register/README.md

-* Now we have configured the queue for the cashbox and connected it to the SCU but we still need to add the SCU to the cashbox as well, which we do by ticking the correct row
+* Now we have configured the queue for the CashBox and connected it to the SCU but we still need to add the SCU to the CashBox as well, which we do by ticking the correct row

 ![](../images/select-scu.png)